jakepenzak/learn_rust/chapters/ch6/README.md

 ## 6.1 - Defining an Enum

 *Enums* give a way of saying a value is one of a possible set of values.
 For example, a `Rectangle` is one of a set of possible shapes that also includes `Circle` and `Triangle`.
+See [`ch5/rectangles`](../ch5/rectangles) for a toy example with shapes.

 IP Address example: